Kingerthanu/CPP_GLSL_Goobabs/README.md

 **The Breakdown:**

-  Program Works With C++ To Generate A OpenGL .frag Shader; This Version Doesn't Contain Any User-Input.
+  Program Works With C++ To Generate A OpenGL .frag Fractal Shader; This Version Doesn't Contain Any User-Input.

  The Program Starts Off By Creating A Tick Timer, GLFW Window As Well As Defined Shader Class With The Shader Code; Passing In Uniforms For The Current Tick Value For Each Rendering
  Call To The Shader.

  The Current GLSL .frag Program Uses Sine And Cosine With A Tick Timer On The xy-Coordinates Of Pixels To Give Waves Off.
 We Currently Have A Constant Frequency, But Is Able To Have A Variable Frequency And Amplitude To The Waves.
+We Allowed These Waves To Fragmentize, To Allow The Capability Of This Being A Infinite Fractal In Which The User Can Zoom Into
+(Right Now Haven't Added This Zoom......).

+While Quite A Bland Program; It Taught Me A Lot About Pixel-Manipulation In .frag Code; I Also Tried Not To Use Outside Resources To Create A Fractal Design And Tried Conceptualizing How To
+Implement This And Somehow It Worked And This Greatly Helped Me Understand Much More About GLSL, As Well As Better Ways To Think About Rendering In A More Theoretical Way.